jasmijntoffano/CreativeComputing/README.md

 This code would make the light flash.

 I researched how to flash a light on the rhythm of the sound.
 However I was missing one piece: sound microphone sensor detection module for Arduino.
 So I tried to solve this problem by playing the sound and synchronising the light and I filmed it.

+The quality of the sound of the video is not optimal because I recorded it with my phone.
+If I would have had more time I would have made a better video.

 ---
 # Outcome